zachvalenta/jvns.ca/content/post/2017-11-27-avoiding-cloning-in-rust.markdown

 * What is a boxed pointer / string / vec and how do they relate to references?
 * Why is my struct complaining about lifetime parameters and what should I do about it?

-There is probably at least one mistake in this post.
+We are not going to talk about ownership / the borrow checker.
+If you want to know about ownership you should read [the rust book](https://doc.rust-lang.org/book/second-edition/ch04-01-what-is-ownership.html).
+Also there is probably at least one mistake in this post.

 Let's start with something extremely basic: defining a struct in Rust.